mdancho84/mdancho84.github.io/_drafts/modeldown-automate-explainable-ai.md

 The preprocessing recipe is just **a template (often called a pipeline)** that takes incoming data and processes it into the "right" format for our models to learn from it.

-**Here's the preprocessing effect.**
+### Here's the preprocessing effect.

-Before preprocessing we have predictors like "contract" containing factors (categories) and unnecessary columns like "customer_id" that won't help us predict.
+**Before preprocessing** we have predictors like "contract" containing factors (categories) and unnecessary columns like "customer_id" that won't help us predict.

 ![](/assets/modeldown_05a_after.jpg)

 <p class='text-center date'>Before Preprocessing</p>

-And after preprocessing, our data changes into a format where predictors have been one-hot encoded and unnecessary columns have been removed.
+**And after preprocessing**, our data changes into a format where predictors have been one-hot encoded and unnecessary columns have been removed.
 This format is much better for machine learning algorithms.

 ![](/assets/modeldown_05b_after.jpg)